What are three things marketers should do to get performance-based results?

 How can brands create high-performing sales funnels?
 What about email lists?
 Are the two related?

 RG: This is another good example of where affiliate marketing can move consumers through the sales funnel without requiring the brand to invest additional resources beyond a commission to a partner.

 An email list is more of a starting point for brands.
-What a well-managed affiliate program can do is provide touchpoints along the way to keep a brand’s products or services in front of customers, moving buyers from awareness to consideration to actually making a purchase.
+What a well-managed affiliate programme can do is provide touchpoints along the way to keep a brand’s products or services in front of customers, moving buyers from awareness to consideration to actually making a purchase.

 That’s another unique aspect of the affiliate model.
 It works really well with other marketing channels and initiatives.
 It’s not a siloed model.
-Instead, the more other marketing channels collaborate with an affiliate program, the better the outcomes are for the brand.
+Instead, the more other marketing channels collaborate with an affiliate programme, the better the outcomes are for the brand.